jeffpar/pcjs.v1/index.md

 {% include machine.html id="ibm5150" %}

-The [simulation](/devices/pcx86/machine/5150/mda/64kb/) above features an Intel 8088 running at 4.77Mhz, with 64Kb of RAM and an IBM Monochrome Display Adapter.
+The [PCx86 Simulation](/devices/pcx86/machine/5150/mda/64kb/) above features an Intel 8088 running at 4.77Mhz,
+with 64Kb of RAM and an IBM Monochrome Display Adapter.
 For more control, there are also [Control Panel](/devices/pcx86/machine/5150/mda/64kb/debugger/) and [Soft Keyboard](/devices/pcx86/machine/5150/mda/64kb/softkbd/) configurations, featuring the built-in PCx86 Debugger.
 For even greater control, build your own PC.
 The [PCx86 Documentation](/docs/pcx86/) will help you get started.

+PCx86 has steadily evolved to support more classic x86-based machines, including the IBM PC XT, the 80286-based IBM PC AT, and the 80386-based COMPAQ DeskPro 386.
+PCx86 fully supports the original machine ROMs, video cards, etc, and all machines run at their original speeds.

-The goals of the [JavaScript Machines](/docs/about/) project are to create fast, full-featured simulations of classic computer hardware, help people understand how these early machines worked, make it easy to experiment with different machine configurations, and provide a platform for running and analyzing old computer software.
+The goals of the [PCjs Project](/docs/about/) are to create fast, full-featured simulations of classic computer hardware, help people understand how these early machines worked, make it easy to experiment with different machine configurations, and provide a platform for running and analyzing old computer software.